LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Quinn/Jasper Shatterborne.md

 ##### Alignment
 Chaotic Good
 ##### Personality Traits
+Tends to absent mindedly fiddle with things kind and
 ##### Long Term Goals
 - Would like to find a way home or a new home
 - Take revenge on those that brought you to Seni